acidjazz/summon/README.md

 2. store the results of summon::set() in your user model (check login.php)
 3. add code to verify expired sessions w/ a potential re-login (check check.php)
 4. add code at your logout area to remove expired hash=>strings from your user model ( check logout.php )

+### TODO
+* cronjob sample code to help implement the removal of stale hash/string's
+* for dynamic timeouts based on agent/etc .. for reasons like tablets/phones to have a shorter expiration
+* support for more parameters for hte payload for db/index purposes